-If there's too much on show between you and next door, reed screening can provide the concealment you need in a hurry.
+If there's too much on show between you and next door, reed screening is a cheap fence idea that can provide the concealment you need in a hurry.
 You can use it as a cover for chain link fencing or attach it to fence uprights with ties or staples.

 Using planters to add greenery to half height so you're not on show to the neighbors when you're sitting at a table or on a lounger is another option.